RTEMS/rtems-docs/bsp_howto/linker_script.rst

 the following sections will be present:

 - *code (``.text``) section*:
-  is the program’s code and it should not be modified.
+  is the program's code and it should not be modified.
   This section may be placed in ROM.

 - *non-initialized data (``.bss``) section*: